Termly’s API allows you to retrieve the cookies that a given visitor has consented to.

 Authentication

-Authentication to the Termly API is done via the API key found on your Termly dashboard.
+Authentication to the Termly Consent API is done via the API key found on your dashboard.
+Authentication is unique per website in your account.

 GET cookie_whitelist